4 Phases of Risk & Reward for Emerging Tech

 - Reward is low, over-stated, or unclear.

 Players with the ability to accept risk have a slight chance of gaining significant rewards.
 This is the domain of pioneers who are intrinsically motivated to blaze new trails regardless of risk.
 As an example, this Phase for cryptocurrency (and the emerging financial ecosystem it is spawning), in my estimation, was something like 2009-2022.
+A relatively small cohort reaped outsized gains, but this was the exception.

 Phase 2: Stabilization